VariSingh/TaskManagementCRUD/README.md

 - Authentication and Authorization with Passport jwt
 - Authorization with sessions (Implemented in [playwithsession](https://github.com/VariSingh/playwithsession))
 - Formatted responses and graceful error handling
+- Implement refresh token with rotation

 ## In progress

-- Implement refresh token with rotation
+- Implement file upload

 ## Deffered